zio/zio-zmx/docs/overview/metrics.md

 # Metrics

 ZMX provides a `Layer` that is capable of collecting metrics from an ZIO-app and send them to a Statsd Collector (by default) or to some other reporting system (like Prometheus) with a little customization from the user.
-On the current version of ZMX, a push-base appraoch (Statsd-compatible) is the default collector in order to free the app from he additional task of collecting metrics itself and to support the colelction of data from multiple nodes under a distributed setup (i.e. spark workers) without the need for having each node start their own server as needed by a pull-base approach.
+On the current version of ZMX, a push-based approach (Statsd-compatible) is the default collector in order to free the app from the additional task of collecting metrics itself and to support the collection of data from multiple nodes under a distributed setup (i.e. spark workers) without the need for having each node start their own server as needed by a pull-based approach.

 In essence, the layer provides different methods such as `counter`, `timer`, `histogram`, etc. which is collected by a queue-like structure (a `RingBuffer`) and then pushed to a statsd collector either when a given `bufferSize` is reached or a given `timeout` occurs sending whatever metrics are pending if any.

-Alternatively, a function of type `List[Metric[_]] => IO[Exception, List[Long]]` may be pass explicitly in order to, for instance, add metrics to a Prometheus CollectorRegistry (or whatever reporting mechanism) instead.
+Alternatively, a function of type `List[Metric[_]] => IO[Exception, List[Long]]` may be passed explicitly in order to, for instance, add metrics to a Prometheus `CollectorRegistry` (or whatever reporting mechanism) instead.

 First, some imports needed for the examples: